Implementation of a Public Transportation Network for Quebec City (Tramway Component)

 - Measures that ensure its reliability by giving it priority over other modes of transport;

-- A high frequency, i.e. every 3 to 6 minutes on average.
-The maximum interval will be 15 minutes between 2 passes;
+- A high frequency, i.e. every 4 minutes during rush hour.
+The maximum interval will be 12 minutes between 2 passes;

 - High capacity and commercial speed.